btcpayserver/btcpayserver-doc/Wallet.md

 Wallet re-scan solves two critical problems for BTCPay users:
 1. [Gap limit](FAQ/FAQ-Wallet.md#missing-payments-in-my-software-or-hardware-wallet)
-2. Importing previously used wallet
+2. Importing a previously used wallet

 **Gap limit**: Most of the wallets have the gap limit set to 20.
 This means that if a merchant receives 21 or more consecutive unpaid invoices, those wallets show the incorrect balance and some transactions may not be visible.